CxAalto/gtfspy/README.md

 ```

 ### Windows
+Windows should work, but has not been tested or and may not be
+supported as much.
+Please report problems.

 Windows users may need to install Shapely library first.
 [Download Shapely wheel](https://www.lfd.uci.edu/~gohlke/pythonlibs/#shapely) and then run:
 ```
 pip install wheel